wordofwarning/wordofwarning.org/current/2015-domestic/stamp/index.md

 ####Access Information
 As a sited event, Domestic II presents a number of access challenges please see [front page](/current/2015-domestic) for details.
-Age advisory: none.
-Sound installation and working café.
-Please request details of allergens.
-For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.
+Age advisory: 15+ For specific age and access information please email <mailto:info@habarts.org> or call 07581 299 439.

 ####More
 *Are You Lonesome Tonight?* is a solo performance based on true events.
 Ellie has been trying to understand how and why delusional beliefs occur by asking: